base-org/web/apps/base-docs/tutorials/docs/1_smart-wallet-spend-permissions.md

 Wagmi/viem are two libraries that enable smart contract interaction using typescript.
 It makes onchain development smoother and what you will use to create smart accounts, functions, etc. It easily allows onchain developers to use the same skillsets from Javascript/typescript and frontend development and bring it onchain.

-## Objectives

-* Create a smart account from a public/private keypair.
-* Enable a smart account to receive subscription payments.
-* Set up the App Wallet with a paymaster.

 ## Template Project